Pittsburgh Panthers men's basketball: 2-time National Champions

 Although there was no NCAA Tournament at that time, there were contests billed as "National Championship Games".
 The 1930 game in particular helped Pittsburgh legend Charley Hyatt cement his place in history by scoring 27 points, including a last second game-winning shot, at the defending national champions and assumed #1 squad Montana State.

 Early-season national tournaments

-Starting with the NCAA rule change regarding exempt tournaments in the 2006–07 season, Pitt has participated in an event every year.
+Starting with the NCAA rule change regarding exempt tournaments in the 2006–07 season, Pitt has participated in an event every year, with the exception of 2020 due to the COVID-19 pandemic.

 Postseason

 NCAA tournament results

 The Panthers have appeared in the NCAA tournament 27 times.
 Their combined record is 25–28.